Nevin100/Nevin100/Readme.md

 🖥️ Experienced in MERN stack development and proficient in Tailwind CSS, Bootstrap, and Shadcn for building responsive, elegant UIs.<br/>

-📊 Skilled in data analysis and Exploratory data Analysis with Power BI; interested in branching into data science and machine learning.<br/>
+📊 Skilled in data analysis and Exploratory data Analysis with Power BI; interested in branching into data science and machine learning + Deep learning fundamentals .<br/>

 🎉 Besides coding, I enjoy working on side projects too.
 I am always open to open source and other contributions and collaborations.<br/>
 <br/>